 NuPIC, or the Numenta Platform for Intelligent Computing, is an HTM implementation created by Numenta and open-sourced in June 2013.
 This codebase is the original HTM codebase, and is architected in a way that allows algorithmic experimentation in Python, but more performant versions of HTM algorithms in C++.
+It is currently in maintenance mode.

 Our C++ codebase contains all HTM algorithms written in C++, and SWiG language bindings to Python.
 Language bindings to other environments should be added here.